-Allow me to sum up my recommendations as follows:
+Allow me to sum up my recommendations of rooibos and honeybush teas:

-- Lovers of vanilla-flavored treats will want to experience the wonderfully rich and aromatic combination of vanilla and red rooibos that is offered by Equal Exhange, a worker-owner cooperative.
+- Lovers of vanilla-flavored treats will want to experience the wonderfully rich and aromatic combination of vanilla and red rooibos that is offered by Equal Exchange, a worker-owner cooperative.

 - Those that want to purchase their red rooibos from a company that invests in local farm communities, should look into the teas that are sourced by the My Red Tea Company.
 They give back a portion of all profits to schools in the farm communities.